djplaner/exploring-australian-curriculum/README.md

 ## Next steps?

-- Import v9 of the Australian Curriculum
+- Generating Python class for manipulating the Australian Curriculum structures
 - Explore how the approach used by [WebGlossary.info](https://webglossary.info/) might be integrated with memex